* This is the Consumer Version. *

 Usually, potassium can be replaced by taking potassium supplements by mouth.
 Because potassium can irritate the digestive tract, supplements should be taken in small doses with food several times a day rather than in a single large dose.
 Special types of potassium supplements, such as wax-impregnated or microencapsulated potassium chloride, are much less likely to irritate the digestive tract.

-Potassium is given intravenously in the following situations:
+To treat hypokalemia more rapidly, potassium is given by vein (intravenously) in the following situations:

 Most people who take diuretics do not need to take potassium supplements.
 Nevertheless, doctors periodically check the potassium level in blood so that supplements can be given if necessary.
-Alternatively, diuretics that help the kidneys conserve potassium (potassium-sparing diuretics), such as amiloride, eplerenone, spironolactone, or triamterene can be used, but only if the kidneys are functioning normally.
+Alternatively, diuretics that help the kidneys conserve potassium (potassium-sparing diuretics), such as amiloride, eplerenone, spironolactone, or triamterene can be used, but these drugs are used only if the kidneys are functioning normally.

 Generic NameSelect Brand Names